Deanout/cse345/README.md

 If using Ubuntu, ignore the initial Windows bash setup.

 * Database Creation and Initialization
-To initialize the database in development mode, run the following command: rails db:migrate
-To initialize the database in development mode, run the following command:
-RAILS_ENV=production rails db:migrate
+Command to create, migrate, and seed the database: rails db:drop && rails db:migrate && rails db:seed

 * Deployment instructions
-Deploying
-* ...
+To run the server:
+rails s

+* Accessing Local Host server
+url by default is is: localhost:3000